krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 ### SageMaker Clarify <a id="SageMakerClarify"></a>

+Helps detect and reduce bias in machine learning models and datasets by providing automated tools for analyzing both:
+- Data bias — bias in your input features before training: looks at data imbalance and feature distribution across different group
+- Model bias — bias in your model’s predictions after training: checks whether it treats different groups fairly — for example, does it predict positive loan approval more often for one gender
+- You need to Specify Sensitive Features: (e.g., gender, race, age)

 Detects potential bias, helps explain model behavior:
   - Pre-training Bias Metrics in Clarify:
     - Class Imbalance (CI): One facet (demographic group) has fewer training values than another